From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Problem Setup

 We now give our primary spurious correlation assumption that the domains in the class can only intervene on spurious latent variables with respect to the target variable $\ry$, i.e., non-ancestors of $\ry$.

-\begin{assumption}[Spurious Correlation Latent SCM Class] Any variable in the intervention set must be non-ancestors of $\ry$, i.e., $\mathcal{I}(\mathcal{F_E}) \cap \mathrm{Anc}(\ry) = \emptyset.$ Equivalently, all domains must share the mechanisms for ancestors of $\ry$, i.e., $f_{e,i}=f_{e',i}, \forall i \in \mathrm{Anc}(\ry), e,e' \in \mathcal{E}$. \end{assumption} This assumption limits the types of shift that we could see at test time to only spurious features, i.e., non-ancestors of $\ry$.
-However, this assumption does not limit the strength of these shifts, i.e., they could be arbitrarily strong in the spurious features.
-While this does not cover all possible distribution shifts, it nonetheless captures an interesting collection of shifts that could cause a model to perform poorly on unseen test domains.
+\begin{assumption}[Spurious Correlation Latent SCM Class] Any variable in the intervention set must be non-ancestors of $\ry$, i.e., $\mathcal{I}(\mathcal{F_E}) \cap \mathrm{Anc}(\ry) = \emptyset.$ Equivalently, all domains must share the mechanisms for ancestors of $\ry$, i.e., $f_{e,i}=f_{e',i}, \forall i \in \mathrm{Anc}(\ry), e,e' \in \mathcal{E}$. \end{assumption} This assumption defines the scope of our work to spurious correlation, which limits the types of shift that we could see at test time to only spurious features, i.e., non-ancestors of $\ry$.
+However, this assumption does not limit the strength of these shifts.
+Intuitively, if the sample $\rvx$ encodes information about a descendant of $\ry$, a predictor trained on $\rvx$ cannot be invariant across interventional distributions because $\rvx$ is a collider of all the latent causal variables and thus $\re$ and $\ry$ will not be d-separated.
+This is true even when interventions only target spurious features.
+We include an illustration of causal DAG \Cref{fig:model-illustration} and a detailed explanation in \Cref{app-sec:scm}.